toncenter/ton-indexer/README.md

 1. `postgres`: PostgreSQL server to store indexed data and perform queries.
 2. `index-api`: FastAPI server with convenient endpoints to access the database.
 3. `alembic`: alembic service to run database migrations.
 4. `index-worker`: TON Index worker to read and parse data from TON node database.
+This service must be run on the machine with a working TON Node.

 ## How to run